QuickBooks Blog

 Employees have taxes withheld from their paychecks, but individuals like independent contractors need to make quarterly payments.

-An illustration of how to determine whether you need to pay estimated taxes.
+Do you need to pay estimated taxes?

 However, you do not have to pay taxes every time you receive income.
 Instead, you can make tax payments in quarterly installments.
 These quarterly estimated taxes are for any income tax you owe, as well as self-employment tax